MySQL

 STRING

 You can pass custom Debezium parameters.
-For example, use 'debezium.event.deserialization.failure.handling.mode'='ignore' to specify the handling mode for deserialization failures.
+For example, use 'debezium.event.deserialization.failure.handling.mode'='ignore' to specify the handling logic for parsing errors.

 Warning

-Do not modify Debezium parameters arbitrarily, as this can cause data reading errors.
-For example, the debezium.binlog.buffer.size parameter must not be configured.
+Do not modify Debezium parameters arbitrarily.
+This may cause the connector to read data incorrectly.
+For example, the debezium.binlog.buffer.size parameter is not allowed to be configured.

 heartbeat.interval